 |IKEv2||Great for mobile devices.
 More secure than L2TP/IPSec.||None|

-|SSTP||Extremely secure and can bypass firewalls that L2TP can’t.||Only supported by Windows|
+|SSTP||Extremely secure and can bypass firewalls that L2TP can’t.||Mostly works only on Windows computers.|

 - Can be used on both TCP and UDP ports while supporting a large number of encryption algorithms and ciphers.

 PPTP is one of the most common, easiest to set up, and computationally fastest protocol.
 Thus it is recommended for applications for which speed is most important, such as streaming video like Netflix over VPN.

-Interestingly, L2TP does not provide strong encryption alone, it is paired with IPsec for end-to-end security.
+Interestingly, L2TP does not provide strong encryption alone, which is why it is always paired with IPsec for end-to-end security.

 It also has the ability to automatically jump from WiFi to your wireless network without dropping the secure VPN connection, making it a popular protocol for mobile devices.